check-spelling-sandbox/Azure-Sentinel/Playbooks/PaloAlto-PAN-OS/Playbooks/PaloAlto-PAN-OS-GetURLCategoryInfo/readme.md

  3. Add a comment to the incident with the information below:

      a.
-User information collected by "List address obects" action from PAN-OS such as
+User information collected by "List address objects" action from PAN-OS such as

     *  name, location, description and URL